-Section 3.
+Section 2.
 Sense of Congress

-Section 3 sets forth the sense of Congress.
+Section 2 sets forth the sense of Congress.
 Paragraph (1) states that continued inaction in addressing climate change poses a significant and increasing threat to the growth and stability of the United States.
-Paragraph (2) states that many sectors of the economy of the United States and American businesses are exposed to multiple channels of climate-related risk, which include exposure to: the physical impacts of climate change; economic disruptions and security threats that result from these physical impacts; the transitional impacts that result as the global economy transitions to a clean and renewable energy, low-emissions economy.
+Paragraph (2) states that many sectors of the economy of the United States and American businesses are exposed to multiple channels of climate-related risk, which include exposure to: the physical impacts of climate change; economic disruptions and security threats that result from these physical impacts; the transition impacts that result as the global economy transitions to a clean and renewable energy, low-emissions economy; and actions by Federal, State, Tribal, territorial and local governments to limit the worst effects of climate change by limiting the global average surface temperature rise to 1.5 degrees Celsius above pre-industrial levels

 Paragraph (3) states that Congress finds that assessing the potential impact of climate related risks on national and international financial risks that climate change presents to their investors, lenders, and insurers is an urgent concern.
 Paragraph (4) states that companies have a duty to disclose financial risks that climate change presents to their investors, lenders, and insurers.
-Furthermore, Paragraphs (5) through (9) state that the Securities and Exchange Commission has a duty to promote a risk-informed securities market which includes standardized, material climate change risk and opportunity disclosure that is useful for decisionmakers in annual reports to the Commission will increase transparency with respect to risk accumulation and exposure in financial markets.
+Furthermore, Paragraphs (5) through (9) state that the Securities and Exchange Commission has a duty to promote a risk-informed securities market which includes standardized climate change risk and opportunity disclosure that is useful, consistent, reliable and clear for decisionmakers in annual reports to the Commission will increase transparency with respect to risk accumulation and exposure in financial markets.